manansharma18/numPyAndPandas/NumPy/Notes.md

 Copy copies data from one location and creates another another reference for the new variable.
 Views create a new variable but with the same reference to the original variable.

+NumPy slicing creates a view instead of a copy as in the case of builtin Python sequences such as string, tuple and list.
+Care must be taken when extracting a small portion from a large array which becomes useless after the extraction, because the small portion extracted contains a reference to the large original array whose memory will not be released until all arrays derived from it are garbage-collected.
+In such cases an explicit copy() is recommended.

 tree_house = np.array([5,10,32,-9])
 dog_house = np.copy(tree_house)
 dog_house[0] = 4